When can Americans fly to Europe? EU set to announce new travel rules

 Just under 50 per cent of the adult population in the US is fully vaccinated, having received full doses of one of the approved vaccines.

-In order to be eligible to travel it is expected individuals will also have to wait 14 days after their second dose.
+In order to be eligible to travel it is expected individuals will have to wait until 14 days after their second dose.

 Ambassadors are expected to approve the proposal on Wednesday and formal adoption would follow on Thursday by EU trade ministers.
 The list of eligible countries will be updated every two weeks.